Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 **-- Profitability & Loss Analysis**

-1. Factors that correlate with a product or order generating a loss (negative profit)
+1. What factors correlate with a product or an order generating a loss (negative profit)?

     import pandas as pd
     import numpy as np